Convex-Dev/design/docs/tutorial/convex-lisp/lisp-guide-advanced.md

 The CVM supports a `try` expression similar to many general purpose languages that support exception handling.
 The semantics of `try` are:

 1. Attempt the first expression
- 2. If the expression succeeds, return its result (including any CVM state changes)
+2. If the expression succeeds, return its result and finish (including any CVM state changes)
 3. If expression fails with a catchable error **roll back** any CVM state changes and proceed
-2. If more expressions exist, continue to attempt each expression in turn as above
+4. If more expressions exist, continue to attempt each expression in turn as in 2. above
-3. If all expressions fail, return the result of the last expression (which could be an error)
+5. If all expressions fail, return the result of the last expression (which could be an error)

 Example: